 Do the rounds of your local computer repair shops, and ask for any faulty/dead computer power supplies that they may have lying around.
 These supplies each contain a couple of these 200V capacitors.
 Some later supplies only contain one 400V capacitor, but that could still be useable if you can find a similar supply with a similar value capacitor.
 These capacitors are ideal as they have very low internal resistance, and are designed for high current – they are ideal for your amp.
 These salvaged capacitors are what I used for the prototype and work really well.
 Another source of suitable electrolytic capacitors for free are used disposable cameras from your local film processor.
 The capacitors in the various brand flash modules range from 80uF to 120uF at 330 volts working.

-See the parts list which gives you information on where to get the relevant parts.
+All of the other components are available from the usual electronic component suppliers in Australia.
 Fortunately, there are several sources available for each component, so you should have no problems locating the parts that you need.